Understanding Local Traders Exploit

 Their next course of action includes fixing the LFI staking rewards, reimbursing the affected users, and adding liquidity to the market in order to recover the token's price.

-We may not have prevented the occurrence of this hack, however the impact or aftermath of this attack could have been significantly reduced if the team associated with LunaFi protocol had set up a dedicated cover pool in the Neptune Mutual marketplace.
-We offer coverage to users who have suffered a loss of funds or digital assets occurring as a result of smart contract vulnerabilities owing to our parametric policies.
+We may not have prevented the occurrence of this hack, but the impact or aftermath of this attack could have been significantly reduced if the team associated with LunaFi had set up a dedicated cover pool in the Neptune Mutual marketplace.
+We offer coverage to users who have suffered a loss of funds or digital assets as a result of smart contract vulnerabilities owing to our parametric policies.

 Users who purchase the available parametric cover policies do not need to provide loss evidence in order to receive payouts.
 Payouts can be claimed as soon as an incident is resolved through the incident resolution system.
-At the moment, our marketplace is available on two popular blockchain networks, Ethereum, and Arbitrum.
+At the moment, our marketplace is available on two popular blockchain networks: Ethereum and Arbitrum.

 Neptune Mutual's security team would also have evaluated the platform for DNS and web-based security, frontend and backend security, intrusion detection and prevention, and other security considerations.